-This information is also available in a different format, including large print and audio.
+We must provide information in a way that works for you (in languages other than English, in audio, in braille, in large print, or other alternate formats, etc.).
 Please call Member Services at the number listed on the back cover of this booklet if you need plan information in another format.

-Benefits, premium, deductible, and/or copayments/coinsurance may change on January 1, 2022.
+Benefits and/or co-payments/coinsurance may change on January 1, 2023.